catalyst-cooperative/open-energy-data-for-all/episodes/working-with-diverse-filetypes.md

 another idea instead.

 As you prepare for your qualifying exams, you're interested in picking up on their work and developing it further.
-While they give you the go-ahead over email, they let you know that they're traveling for field work for the next six months and won't be able to respond to further questions - the documents in the drive will be your only source of information going forward.

-You are a little alarmed.
-The data has only hints of where it came from, the code barely has any comments, and the notes are mostly about open TODOs.
-There are no instructions for running anything.
-You have your work cut out for you.

-This is not a resilient way to work on a research project.
-Many common events can cause big challenges:

-* someone leaves the project, temporarily or permanently
-* the project gets put on pause for a while
-* someone new wants to join the project and help out
-* someone wants to build new work on top of the project

-## Untangling a data pile
-While poking around in your lab's computer, you find the folder that the postdoc was using to store data inputs to his model.
-Inside the `data` folder, however, is a bit of a mess!
+You find the `data` folder that the postdoc was using to store data inputs to his model.
+It's a bit of a mess!

 Every file in the folder has the same name ("eia923_2022") but a different file extension.
 To make sense of this undocumented pile of files, we'll need to read in each file and compare them.